 The morning routine started to shape up:

-First thing after I woke up, I drank one glass of warm water with my daily vitamins.
+After I woke up, I drank one glass of warm water with my daily vitamins.
 I add a B-complex supplement, Vitamin D, and Potassium—all things you need in abundance during a Keto diet.
 More about supplements later.
 This was just day two, so I was adding things one by one.

 Before going to work, I drink another glass of water with 2 tablespoons of apple cider vinegar (for digestive tract health and counteracting the body alkalinity) and 1 tablespoon of lemon juice (to prevent the formation of kidney stones because of the aggressive flushing of calcium through the kidneys).